sanjay-jmp/TravelPlanner/README.md

 ## Usage

--Enter number of days for your trip
+- Enter number of days for your trip
--Add lists of locations and attractions
+- Add lists of locations and attractions
--Submit to get a day-wise travel itinerary
+- Submit to get a day-wise travel itinerary

 ## Security

--Do NOT commit .env to GitHub
+- Do NOT commit .env to GitHub
--.gitignore excludes .env to keep your API token safe -Use .env.example to document required environment variables
+- .gitignore excludes .env to keep your API token safe
+- Use .env.example to document required environment variables

 ## Contributing

--Contributions are welcome!
+- Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## License

--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.

 # Happy traveling! ✈️